SoftwareHeritage/swhapguide/SWHAP@Paris.md

 made explicit.
 Section {@sec:processconcrete} describes how the abstract process is implemented at the University of Pisa by leveraging the Git toolset and the GitHub collaborative development platform.
 This implementation is named SWHAPPE (SWH Acquisition Process Pisa Enactor) in this document.
-Finally, Section {@sec:walkthrough}
+Finally, Section {@sec:stepbystep}
-provides a walkthrough on an annotated example, using a real world medium-sized software project (@AttardiF96).
+provides step-by-step guidance of a source code curation process using Git, using a real world medium-sized software project (@AttardiF96).

 <a name="abstractview"/>